SubodhTavargeri-Developer/BerlinClockKata/README.md

 ## Things that the program will not do
-- Manual Time Entery not allowed, time should be selected from picker(dropdown).
+- Time should be selected from picker(dropdown).
+- If Time entered manually (in simulator) then current value present in picker will be taken as input for Belgium Clock.

 ## Prerequisites